COMING SOON!

 1. Modular Deployments

-Each Module is a specification defining where to find your code (Git repo, Terraform registry), which inputs to provide, and which runners to use for deployment.
+Each module is a specification defining where to find your code (Git repo, Terraform registry), which inputs to provide, and which runners to use for deployment.
 Outputs from any module automatically become available as inputs to other modules, creating a declarative dependency system across your entire infrastructure.

 ❌ Monolithic State